akeneo/pim-community-dev/UPGRADE-1.7.md

 With this 1.7 version, we migrated the old import/export configuration screens to new javascript architecture.
 It means that if you had customized them, you will need to migrate your configuration to the new one.

-There is three level of customization:
+There are three levels of customization:

 #### You only added custom import/export without UI changes